Facts & Figures

 - Popular majors: civil engineering, communication, management, childhood education and biology

-- Accelerated master's programs: business, education, engineering
+- Accelerated master's programs in: business, education, engineering, science

 - Average high school GPA: 87–93